When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 • advanced endometriosis.

-Affected uterine tissues are exposed to cold, low temperatures.
-When carrying out cryodestruction of the uterus, a special device is used - a cryodestructor with liquefied gas, carbon dioxide liquid nitrogen or nitrous oxide inside the cooled tissue to almost 200 gr.
-Under the influence of low temperatures, the affected cells freeze, and the neoplasms are destroyed.
+The affected uterine tissues are exposed to cold and low temperatures.
+When performing cryodestruction of the uterus, a special device is used - a cryodestructor with liquefied gas, carbon dioxide liquid nitrogen or nitrous oxide inside, which cools the tissue to almost 200 degrees.
+Under the influence of low temperatures, the affected cells freeze and the tumors are destroyed.
 The depth of freezing of the uterine zone depends on the gas used.
-The introduction of liquid nitrogen for just a couple of minutes leads to freezing of the zone up to 5 mm deep, but still, nitrogen cannot remove large erosive zones.
+The introduction of liquid nitrogen for just a couple of minutes leads to freezing of a zone up to 5 mm deep, but nitrogen is still unable to remove large erosive zones.

-Often, cryodestruction requires a second examination of the uterine cavity based on analyzes, as well as bleeding from the cervix, after the procedure for the first time.
-The method is good because it does not lead to the destruction of nearby healthy tissues, and blood clots form in the affected areas of the vessels, blood does not flow, the tissues simply begin to die, necrotic, and after a few months they are completely released from the uterus.
+Often, cryodestruction requires repeated examination of the uterine cavity based on tests, as well as in case of bleeding from the cervix, after the procedure for the first time.
+The good thing about this method is that it does not lead to the destruction of healthy nearby tissues, but blood clots form in the affected areas of the vessels, blood does not flow, the tissues simply begin to die, necrote, and after a few months are completely released from the uterus.

 Previously, erosive areas were cauterized and many women know about the consequences.
-The remaining areas of the lesion after a while began to progress again.
+After some time, the remaining areas of the lesion began to progress again.
 Freezing the erosive zone:

-• does not lead to bleeding due to a violation of blood microcirculation under the influence of cold;
+• does not lead to bleeding due to impaired blood microcirculation under the influence of cold;

-• infection of the affected areas with erosion is excluded.
-The immune system at low temperatures enhances its functions;
+• infection of the areas affected by erosion is excluded.
+The immune system enhances its functions at low temperatures;

-• does not lead to the development of possibly remaining metastases;
+• does not lead to the development of possible remaining metastases;

 • there is no need to prepare for this operation;

-• no suturing, painful and uncomfortable for women;
+• there are no stitches, painful and uncomfortable for women;

-• after rejection of neoplasms, the tissue is quickly replaced by a healthy one;
+• after the tumors are rejected, the tissue is quickly replaced with healthy tissue;

-The cryodestruction procedure has no drawbacks, if you do not take into account the time for wound healing, up to 3 weeks, although the method is not advisable in the presence of neoplasms, extensive large sizes located in hard-to-reach places.
+The cryodestruction procedure has no disadvantages, if you do not take into account the time for wound healing, up to 3 weeks, although the method is impractical in the presence of neoplasms, extensive large sizes located in hard-to-reach places.

-Freezing the affected area of the uterus with liquid nitrogen has become popular, since cauterization with current, which was used to treat erosion back in Soviet times, has many disadvantages.
-The cauterization procedure is painful, unpleasant.
-Wounds heal and regenerate for a long time, constantly bleed, and the most unpleasant thing is that scars remain, tissues become less elastic, infection and bacterial agents can be introduced into the wounds.
+Freezing the affected area of the uterus with liquid nitrogen has become popular since cauterization with current, which was used to treat erosion back in Soviet times, has many disadvantages.
+The cauterization procedure is painful and unpleasant.
+Wounds take a long time to heal and regenerate, constantly bleed, and the most unpleasant thing is that scars remain, tissues become less elastic, and infection and bacterial agents can be introduced into the wounds.

 Cryodestruction is applicable for women suffering from: